istio/istio.io/content/en/blog/README.md

 - Istio new feature releases and project updates
 - Tutorials and demos
 - Use cases
-- Content that relates vendor or platform about Istio installation and use
+- Content that relates vendor or platform to Istio installation and use

 #### Unsuitable Content:
 - Content that is disparaging to Istio project, its functionalities or community